 It can also cause your baby to become addicted in utero and face withdrawal immediately after birth.

-Xanax is not appropriate for children and should not be prescribed to teens since they commonly abuse this drug.
+Xanax is not appropriate for children or teens and should not be prescribed to teens since they commonly abuse this drug.
 (16)

 There’s growing evidence that Xanax is particularly dangerous for seniors.